Modified Wilcoxon-Mann-Whitney tests of stochastic dominance: Bootstrap procedures

-To obtain a test with nominal level $\alpha$ we independently generate a large number $N$ of bootstrap test statistics and choose as our critical value the $[N(1-\alpha)]$-th largest of these.
-We reject $\text{H}_0$ when $\hat S$ exceeds this critical value.
+To obtain a test with nominal level $\alpha$ we independently generate a large number $N$ of bootstrap test statistics and choose as our critical value the $\lceil N(1-\alpha)\rceil$-th smallest of these, where $\lceil\cdot\rceil$ rounds up to the nearest integer.

-\subsubsection{Modified bootstrap critical values}
+\subsubsection{Modified bootstrap critical values.}

-Our second bootstrap procedure involves modifying the bootstrap statistics defined in \eqref{eq:bsstat} so as to incorporate an implicit estimate of $B_0(R)$, the contact set.
-The first step in this procedure is to compute, for $i\in\{1,\dots,n_2\}$, an estimate $\hat{V}_i$ of the variance of $T_n^{1/2}\hat R(i/n_2)$.
+Our second bootstrap procedure involves modifying the bootstrap statistic defined in \eqref{eq:bsstat} so as to incorporate an implicit estimate of $B_0$, the contact set.
+The first step in this procedure is to compute, for $i\in\{1,\dots,n_2\}$, an estimate $\hat{V}_i$ of the variance of $\displaystyle{T_n^{1/2}\hat R(i/n_2)}$.
 This is discussed in more detail below.
-Next, to generate a single bootstrap test statistic, we generate $\hat{R}^\ast$ in the same way as in the standard bootstrap procedure described in Section \ref{sec:standardbs}, and then compute the modified bootstrap test statistic
+Next, to generate a single bootstrap test statistic, we generate $\hat{R}^\ast$ in the same way as in the standard bootstrap procedure described in \cref{sec:standardbs}, and then compute the modified bootstrap test statistic

 where $\tau_n\in(0,\infty)$ is a tuning parameter.
-Note that if we set $\tau_n=\infty$ in \eqref{eq:bsstatmod} then we recover the standard bootstrap test statistic defined in \eqref{eq:bsstat}.
-To obtain a test with nominal level $\alpha$ we independently generate a large number $N$ of modified bootstrap test statistics and choose as our critical value the $[N(1-\alpha)]$-th largest of these.
+Note that if we set $\tau_n=\infty$ in \eqref{eq:bsstatmod} then, ignoring the possibility that $\hat{V}_i=0$ for some $i$, we recover the standard bootstrap test statistic defined in \eqref{eq:bsstat}.
+To obtain a test with nominal level $\alpha$ we independently generate a large number $N$ of modified bootstrap test statistics and choose as our critical value the $\lceil N(1-\alpha)\rceil$-th smallest of these.
 We reject $\text{H}_0$ when $\hat S$ exceeds this critical value.

-The role of the indicator function in \eqref{eq:bsstatmod} is to exclude summands for which $\hat R(i/n_2)$ falls below $i/n_2$ by more than $\tau_n$ estimated standard deviations.
+The role of the indicator function in \eqref{eq:bsstatmod} is to exclude summands for which $\hat R(i/n_2)$ falls below $i/n_2$ by at least $\tau_n$ estimated standard deviations.
 It provides an implicit estimate of the contact set.
-This will be made more clear in Section \ref{sec:modbsasy}.
+This will be made more clear in \cref{sec:modbsasy}.
 In the development of asymptotics to follow we will assume that $\tau_n$ diverges to infinity at a controlled rate as $n\to\infty$.
-The numerical simulations reported in Section \ref{section.sim} may be used to guide the choice of $\tau_n$ in practice.
+See \cref{ass:tau} below.
+The numerical simulations reported in \cref{sec:numerical} may be used to guide the choice of $\tau_n$ in practice.